Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 - By this lesson you should have a minimum of 5 hours of drive time just on the freeway before this lesson.
 - You should be able to switch lanes confidently.
 You should be checking blind spots and everything else that was covered in lesson 1.
 (Please review lesson 1 README.MD File Lane Changes) If your instructor didn't cover it, it was probably because they needed to focus you on a different area that needed immediate attention please ask them to cover it.
 - We should also be going over all the main points of lesson 1 again but at an accelerated pace.
+- PLEASE REVIEW LESSON #1

 ### What is the diffence between a Highway and a Freeway?